Hrishikeshhelge/CLOTHING-ACCESSORIES-CLASSIFIER/README.md

 5. Jupyter notebook as IDE.
 * All the steps required to execute the project have been mentioned in the .ipynb file.
 ### CREDITS
-Special thanks to Dhaval Patel for the guidance through youtube tutorials.
+Special thanks to Zakash for the guidance through youtube Channel "Indian AI Production".